Laser hair removal: Electrolysis

 Electrolysis is another hair removal method that has been used for over 135 years.
 Like newer laser technology used properly and with several treatments, electrolysis can be used to remove 100% of the hair from an area and is effective on hair of all colors, if used at an adequate power level with proper technique.
-But the treatment is slow and tedious compared with typical newer laser hair removal.
 More hair may grow in certain areas that are prone to hormone-induced growth (e.g. a woman's chin and neck) based on individual hormone levels or changes therein, and one's genetic predisposition to grow new hair.

 A study conducted in 2000 at the ASVAK Laser Center in Ankara, Turkey, comparing alexandrite laser and electrolysis for hair removal on 12 patients concluded that laser hair removal was 60 times faster, less painful and more reliable than electrolysis.
-It is important to note that the type of electrolysis performed in the study was galvanic electrolysis, rather than thermolysis or a blend of the two.
+The type of electrolysis performed in the study was galvanic electrolysis, rather than thermolysis or a blend of the two.
 Galvanic current requires 30 seconds to more than a minute to release each hair whereas thermolysis or a blend can require much less.
 This study thus did not test the capability of all forms of modern electrolysis.

 Shaving

 Shaving is a technique in which one removes hair from the skin with a razor.
-Shaving has been popular as a temporary hair removal technique since at least the 1700s.
-In 1895, American businessman King Gillette invented a razor blade that was sharp, thin, disposable, and cheap to make.
-This system was a widespread success and has evolved into the modern disposable razor.

 Shaving, however, is only temporary and can lead to irritation of the shaved area.

 Waxing

 Waxing is another option for hair removal.
 This method is an efficient way of removing hair; it is longer-lasting than shaving but not permanent.
 The ancient Egyptians developed a similar mechanism, sugaring, in which one would mix oil and honey then apply it to the skin.

-As waxing has evolved, there are two types of waxing.
-In one, the strips are already ready to use, and one can apply it to the skin and peel it off in the direction opposite to the hair growth.
-Another one involves heating up the wax, applying it to the skin, and then placing a cloth on it and pulling away from the hair growth.